Fried Green Tomatoes at the Whistle Stop Cafe: Reception

 Fried Green Tomatoes at the Whistle Stop Cafe spent 36 weeks on The New York Times Best Seller List.

 Harper Lee praised the book in the publisher's Reader's Guide, saying, "Airplanes and television have removed the Threadgoodes from the Southern scene.
 Happily for us, Fannie Flagg has preserved a whole community of them in a richly comic, poignant narrative that records the exuberance of their lives, the sadness of their departure.
 Idgie Threadgoode is a true original: Huckleberry Finn would have tried to marry her!"

 Adaptations

-Flagg and Carol Sobieski wrote the screenplay for adaptation of her novel as a film, Fried Green Tomatoes, released in 1991.
+Flagg and Carol Sobieski wrote the screenplay for adaptation of the novel as a film, Fried Green Tomatoes, released in 1991.
 It is directed by Jon Avnet and stars Kathy Bates, Jessica Tandy, Mary Stuart Masterson, Mary-Louise Parker and Cicely Tyson.
 The film adaptation is a story within a story of Southern female friendship and love.

 The film was nominated for two Academy Awards and received an award from the Gay & Lesbian Alliance Against Defamation (GLAAD).

-In October 2020, it was reported that NBC was developing a television series adaptation of the film/novel.
-The series will be produced by Universal Television with Norman Lear as executive producer and Jennifer Cecil as writer and executive producer.
-Reba McEntire is an executive producer and will have a starring role.
-As of 2021, the tv series has been dropped.
+In October 2020 it was reported that NBC was developing a television series adaptation of the film/novel.
+The series was to be produced by Universal Television with Norman Lear as executive producer and Jennifer Cecil as writer and executive producer.
+Reba McEntire was an executive producer and would have a starring role.
+However, in 2021 it was decided the show would not move forward.